rkansara1/ECE-4160/labs/lab9/writeup.md

 Using the map I overlaid lines over it to signify the walls.
 I slightly corrected curves and diagonal lines because I know the walls are not crooked and are orthogonal with each other.

 ![](map_walls.png)

+There are a few sources of error for this map overall:

+1) The orientation control was imprecise and didn't always lead to the exact angle.
+The robot drives with skid steering, because of friction with the floor the wheels aren't able to turn perfectly so the robot actually goes in a circle rather than rotating in place.

+2) The control law is a simple P controller.
+Due to time constraints I did not add an integrator or derivative term to my control law.
+This may not have made a huge difference because the car always was able to get within 2.5 degrees of the reference

+3) The robot was placed within the square tile but wasn't precisely placed at an exact coordinate.
+I placed the robot on the sticker that marked the location but it may have been more precise to line up a corner of the robot with a corner of a tile.

+4) I should have used both ToF sensors to obtain a higher quality map.
+This would give two different sides of the rotation.
+Or I could have placed both ToF sensors in the front to get more reliable distance values.